The HyperTexts

 When poetic geniuses like Oscar Wilde and the Archpoet debate morality with "men

-of faith," it's much like Einstein carrying on discussions about cosmology with
+of faith," it's like Einstein carrying on discussions about relativity with

 flat-earthers.
 According to the highly dubious "morality" of orthodox